lhjohn/PhenotypeTesting/readme.md

 ==================

 1. After downloading this repository and opening the .Rproj file in RStudio, you should be prompted to build a local library using the `renv` package.
 Running `renv::restore()` will build a local library containing all dependencies and versions.
+2. Make sure you have installed at least the following packages: remotes::install_github("OHDSI/PheValuator") remotes::install_github("OHDSI/CohortDiagnostics") remotes::install_github("OHDSI/OhdsiRTools") install.packages("xlsx")

-2. Build the package using Build-->Install and restart.
+3. Build the package using Build-->Install and restart.

-3. Open `extras/CodeToRun.R` and complete.
+4. Open `extras/CodeToRun.R` and complete.
 The parameters should be similar to those used in other OHDSI studies:

 - <b>outputFolder</b>:  a directory which output files can be written to
 - <b>andromedaTempFolder</b>: a directory where temporary files can be written